 No electric power is available at the Site.
 The Contractor shall make arrangements to obtain and pay for electrical power used until final payment and acceptance by the Region, unless otherwise recommended by the Consultant upon Substantial Performance of the Work.

-Electric power will be available from the Local Distribution Company (LDC) [ ].
+Electric power will be available from the Local Distribution Company (LDC) Alectra Utilities.
 The Contractor shall determine the type and amount of electric power required and make arrangements for obtaining temporary electric power service, metering equipment, and pay all costs for the electric power used during the Contract period, except for those portions of the Work which may be designated in writing by the Consultant as substantially performed.

 The Contractor shall provide and pay for temporary power during constructing for temporary lighting, heating, site construction trailers and operating of power tools in accordance with governing regulations and the Canadian Electrical Code, latest edition.